Hugo & Luigi: Background

 Hugo & Luigi were also onetime co-owners of Roulette Records.
 Songs composed by the duo were often credited to "Mark Markwell", and records they produced carried their distinct logo.
-While at Roulette Hugo and Luigi did a series of Beautiful Music recordings of "Cascading Voices" and later "Cascading Strings."
+While at Roulette Hugo and Luigi did a series of Beautiful Music recordings of "Cascading Voices" and later "Cascading Strings".

+Career

+1960s

+It was announced in the 30 January 1960 issue of The Cash Box that Mike Collier had taken on the role of personal assistance in the Artists and Repertoire Department.
+Prior to that he was working for Hugo & Luigi overseeing the promotion men working in the field.

+1970s

 After founding Avco Records and producing artists such as the Stylistics in the 1970s, Hugo & Luigi launched a new label, H&L Records, which they ran until they retired, at the end of the decade.

 Peretti (born December 6, 1916) died on May 1, 1986.
 Creatore (born December 21, 1921) died on December 13, 2015.